 Here are a few specific examples.

-- Predictable genre fiction.
+Predictable genre fiction.
 So a book about moody vampire teenagers called Twiglet won't fly.
-You can lay off the all-powerful rings that need to be thrown in the forge they were made in as well.
+You can lay off the all-powerful things that need to be thrown in the forge they were made in as well.

 I still have questions!